terravion/terravion-examples/docs/GET_STARTED.md

 **Oauth2 Token endpoint**: https://maps.terravion.com/oauth2/token

 Following the instructional video will give you the access token for the account you used.

+#### via Customer Support

+If you are experiencing any problem on via _Oauth2_ you can always email our customer support team writing them an email to api@terravion.com letting them know what's your issue and requesting an access token.

+#### via Profile on our web app

+If you already got access to our web app, then you can go to  `> Settings > Profile` to get your access token.
+To get there you will need to click on your name at the top right corner of the app, then Settings, then Profile.

+Once there you will see your details displayed.
+Hit 7 times on the Profile header and that will display your access token.

 ### B. Using our demo accessToken